-FACTBOX - Golden Globe Awards set for January 13
+Factbox - Golden Globe Awards set for January 13

-LOS ANGELES Here is a look at the Golden Globe Awards, which will be held on January 13 in Los Angeles by the Hollywood Foreign Press Association.
+Here is a look at the Golden Globe Awards, which will be held on January 13 in Beverly Hills, California, by the Hollywood Foreign Press Association.

-The awards, sponsored by the Hollywood Foreign Press Association (HFPA), have become a key indicator of which movies will compete for the Academy Awards, the film world's highest honors.

-* The HFPA, which is based in Los Angeles, was formed in 1943 as a way for international journalists to band together, exchange ideas and gain access to Hollywood stars.
+* The HFPA was formed in 1943 as a way for international journalists to band together, exchange ideas and gain access to Hollywood stars.

 * The organization's first awards took place in 1944 with an informal ceremony at the 20th Century Fox studios.
 Jennifer Jones received the best actress award for "The Song of Bernadette," which also won for best film, while Paul Lukas won best actor for his role in "Watch on the Rhine."
 Awards were presented in the form of scrolls.